FlatFilers/demo-agent/src/documents/themingDocument.md

 All Spaces are customizable via theming options enabling you to blend Flatfile seamlessly into your application.

+## Things you can do here

+Set the sidebar theme straight from the configurations worksheet!
+Simply select a theme, then select "More Actions", "Update Theme".\
+The listener configured behind this space will get information about your selection and make a call to update your sidebar theme.

 ## Making this Space

 This Space has been configured to leverage the visual overrides available to help you theme a Space.\